Qilu Yu, Ph.D.

 Bethesda, MD 20892-5475 (Courier Service – 20817)

 Qilu Yu, Ph.D., is a statistician in the NCCIH Office of Clinical and Regulatory Affairs.
-She assists in oversight of the NCCIH clinical research portfolio by providing guidance on design, implementation, and analysis of funded research.
+She serves as a senior collaborator and expert statistical advisor in areas relating to the development and application of statistical techniques to NCCIH-funded clinical trials.
+She also provides guidance and consultation on design, implementation, and analysis of extramural and intramural studies.

 Dr. Yu earned a B.S. in biology from the University of Science and Technology of China, completed graduate coursework in computational biology and genetics at The Pennsylvania State University, earned an M.S. in biostatistics from the State University of New York at Albany, and earned a Ph.D. in biostatistics from the University of California at Davis.
 She has coauthored numerous peer-reviewed manuscripts, as well as presentations delivered at professional meetings.